-In the following, we describe the computational parameters that varied in the artificial neural networks.
-We outline how the range of variation for each parameter in the population was established.
-We then describe the method for designing the artificial genome, and the assumptions that this method embodies.
+This document outlines the computational parameters that varied in the artificial neural networks.
+It details how the range of variation for each parameter in the population was established.
+It then describes the method for designing the artificial genome, and the assumptions that this method embodies.
+The details of the breeding process are described.
 Finally, a set of lookup tables is included detailing how values on the artificial genome were mapped to computational parameter values in the artificial neural networks.
+Two sets of tables are included, one that specifies a wide range of computational parameter variation in the population, a second that specifies a relatively narrow range of variation.
+By combining these with training sets that also can vary widely or narrowly in quality, the relative contributions of internal versus external influences on individual differences in behavior can be gauged.